Armored Heart: L'Odeur de l'Amour

 A moment later, he flipped it over, and showed her the sole.
 It was completely covered in a much thicker pad of leather, from the heel to the toes, and it folded and creased appropriately when the joints moved.
 “I don’t recommend going barefoot, but when you have to, this should make it at least possible.”

-“May I?” asked Seeker, as she held her hands out to take it.
+“May I?”
+Asked Seeker, as she held her hands out to take it.
 Yornleif nodded, and very carefully passed the piece to her.
 For a moment, the Heartwarden simply held it still, and they both looked at it.
 She had a big smile on her face, a bigger one than Lanri felt was warranted, but it quickly faded to an expression that spoke of concentration as she began to turn the object over in her hands as if looking for something.

 “The calf,” Yornleif said, knowingly, and Lanri gave them both a confused look.

-“What’s special about the calf?” she asked, as Seeker turned it over one last time, and gripped a panel that ran from the top to just above the heel.
+“What’s special about the calf?”
+She asked, as Seeker turned it over one last time, and gripped a panel that ran from the top to just above the heel.
 The Heartwarden looked at the craftsman for approval, and when he nodded, gently pulled it off.

 Inside of the leg, below the leather-lined socket that would fit her vestigial limb when the time came to actually wear it, was a cavity.
 A hollow space big enough to fit a silver vial that was already placed inside.
 Lanri watched as Seeker gripped it, and started to twist, unscrewing it.
 “Okay,” Lanri admitted.
 “I see what’s special about the calf.
 But… what’s it for?”